ECES is a cross-national study that aims to explore, describe, and analyze the...

 PIRLS 2016 is the fourth cycle of the IEA Progress in International Reading Literacy Study (PIRLS), an assessment of reading comprehension that has been monitoring trends in student achievement at five-year intervals in countries around the world since 2001.

 The PIRLS 2016 assessment will provide internationally comparative data about how well children read after four years of primary schooling.
-Like the previous PIRLS cycles, the study will also collect extensive information about home supports for literacy, curriculum and curriculum implementation, instructional practices, and school resources in each participating country.
+Like the previous PIRLS cycles (conducted in 2001, 2006, and 2011), the study will also collect extensive information about home supports for literacy, curriculum and curriculum implementation, instructional practices, and school resources in each participating country.

 Initiated in 2011, prePIRLS is based on the same view of reading comprehension as PIRLS but is designed to test basic reading skills that are prerequisites for success on PIRLS, for countries where most children are still developing fundamental reading skills. prePIRLS can be administered at the fourth, fifth, or sixth grade.